pipixiaqishi1/SAM-E/README.md

     python eval.py  --model-folder runs/sam_e --eval-datafolder ./data/test --tasks all --eval-episodes 25 --log-name test/final --device 0 --model-name model_14.pth
     ```

+## Checkpoint
+- We provide a checkpoint of the multi-task training which is available [here](https://drive.google.com/drive/folders/1ypWbrX3ENXWYUwCz7sQK4AZkW-kqOD4a?usp=sharing).

 ## Acknowledgement
 We sincerely thank the authors of the following repositories for sharing their code.